graf-tim/end-to-end-application/README.md

 Predicts Used Car Prices of cars in the USA.

 ## Results
 The Random Forest model demonstrates strong predictive performance, with a high training Score of 0.95 and a test Score of 0.67.
 The test RMSE of approximately 6,485 indicates a reasonably accurate estimation of car prices.
 The relatively small gap between training and test performance suggests only mild overfitting.
+More Data needed for training.

 ### Name & URL